Disability - Provisions For Students Policy

 All current and future students who identify as having a disability.

-3.1 CIT is committed to providing an equitable and inclusive learning environment for all students and will comply with the disability discrimination legislation and the education standards for students with disability.
+3.2 CIT is committed to providing an equitable and inclusive learning environment for all students and complies with the disability discrimination legislation and the education standards for students with disability.

 Disability - defined by the Disability Discrimination ACT 1992 "in relation to a person means: